kouprlabs/voltaserve/conversion/README.md

 Install [Golang](https://go.dev/doc/install).

-### When Running Infrastructure Services Without Docker (In SLE, openSUSE Leap or a RHEL compatible OS)
+### When Running Infrastructure Services Without Docker (In SLE, openSUSE Leap or a RHEL Compatible OS)

 Duplicate the file `./conversion/.env`, and rename it to `./conversion/.env.local`.